-Figure 1.
-Screenshot of the fake Facebook and Chrome apps (highlighted) Figure 2.
+Figure 2.
 XLoader's infection chain

 Infection Chain

 As with our earlier reports in late March, the attack chain involves diverting internet traffic to attacker-specified domains by compromising and overwriting the router's DNS settings.
 A fake alert will notify and urge the user to access the malicious domain and download XLoader.